Offering a custom partner connector

 How to become a partner

-On the Yandex Cloud Marketplace home page, click Offer product and fill an application.
+On the Yandex Cloud Marketplace home page, click Offer product and fill in your application.

 - Name in Russian and English.